 - a.
 The developer shall make every effort to save existing trees.
 Special emphasis shall be made to retain the existing, mature trees along Roswell Terrace and Walnut Crescent, which have particular cultural and historic value to the neighborhood.
-Trees in this area have been preserved and a tree preservation fence is proposed. - b.
+Not applicable. - b.
 Any tree removal and tree planting conducted within the Redevelopment Plan area shall be in accordance with Montclair Township tree requirements at §324 Preservation of Shade Trees and § 281-8.2 Landscaping and street trees.
 Any tree removal and/or tree planting plan proposed as part of any site plan application shall be subject to review and approval by the appropriate municipal arborist.
 Site plan should clearly delineate which trees are being removed, including number of trees to be removed, type and diameter at breast height (dbh).